 And Jean, who miraculously achieved her first orgasm at 76 years of age.

 It’s possible!
 But it isn’t easy without the right knowledge and procedure.

 In fact, when these men started out trying to solve their sex problems, they were completely overwhelmed.
 They searched on Google “how to last longer in bed” and they saw SO MANY OPTIONS.
 All of them seemed like a complete lifestyle change or something artificial which took away from the spontaneity of sex.

 They all would go down the path of trying to figure out how to deal with their problem.
 They’d try something – and it wouldn’t really work so their enthusiasm would waver.
 They knew they had to take action, but would they ever be able to figure this out so sex could be spontaneous and fun?

-Solving Sex Problems: The 3 Most Common MythsI want to tell you more about the mistakes men make when they start out to solve these problems.
-Because there are SO many ways to go wrong when you start to figure out how to last longer so you can satisfy your partner in bed.
+Solving Sex Problems: The 3 Most Common MythsI want to tell you more about the mistakes men and women make when they start out to solve these problems.
+Because there are SO many ways to go wrong when you start to figure out how to last longer so you can enjoy sex and satisfy your partner in bed.
 There are too many “experts” telling you what you want to hear, instead of what actually works.

-Here are the 3 biggest myths that I see many men fall victim to – and I want to help you avoid them:
+Here are the 3 biggest myths that I see many people fall victim to – and I want to help you avoid them:

 1. “I Can Take This Drug and My Problem Will Go Away” Myth

 I’ve had reports from hundreds of men (who had visited men’s clinics, a urologist, and their doctor) that erectile dysfunction and premature ejaculation drugs and medications don’t work.
 Or they initially worked, and then they appeared to stop working.
 Or that they were painful, or artificial, or that the side effects were horrendous and lasted for days.